-$^{^{10}}$ Over the sample period, the sample accounts for 70-75% of annual felony charges and 65-70% of felony offenders recorded in court records (author's calculations).
+&lt;sup>10 Over the sample period, the sample accounts for 70%-75% of annual felony charges and 65%-70% of felony offenders recorded in court records (author's calculations).

-11The results are not sensitive alternative winsorizations (e.g., 90th or 99th percentile), but some topcoding is necessary due to occasional large outliers due to severance payments and bonuses.
+&lt;sup>11 The results are not sensitive alternative winsorizations (e.g., 90th or 99th percentile), but some top coding is necessary because of occasional large outliers resulting from severance payments and bonuses.

-$^{^{12}}$ A 2012 state audit of the arrests database found that more than 80% of cases disposed in Superior Court, which hears all felony cases, had a matching arrest.
-Only 58% of cases heard in courts of limited jurisdiction, which hear misdemeanor offenses, could be linked to arrests.
-Missing arrests were concentrated in DWIs and misdemeanor thefts and assaults.
+&lt;sup>12 A 2012 state audit of the arrests database found that more than 80% of cases disposed in Superior Court, which hears all felony cases, had a matching arrest.
+Only